Moscow Watchdog: Temperament

-The Moscow Watchdog is fine in temperament, but it requires training and early socialisation with both people and animals.
-In this relationship, Moscow Watchdog is known to be a gentle giant, assertive and protective to his family when in danger.
+The Moscow Watchdog is self-confident and balanced in temperament, but it requires training and early socialization with both people and animals.
+As a companion, the Moscow Watchdog is known to be a gentle giant, assertive and protective of his or her family when in danger.
+Raised properly with training and discipline, the Moscow Watchdog adapts easily to any environment and is a perfect protective family pet.